darklang/docs/docs/walk-throughs/slack-asana.md

 ## Asana Configuration

-For this tutorial, you'll want to grab a couple different things from Asana and store each of them as separate functions in Dark:
+For this tutorial, you'll want to grab a couple different things from Asana and store each of them as separate functions in Darklang:

 - Your [personal access token](https://app.asana.com/0/developer-console)
 - The id of one of your workspaces.
 The easiest way to access this is via the